COVID-19 (Coronavirus) and Study Abroad

 Cancel your exchange.
 Email email@example.com to discuss.
 You will then be asked to complete an online form to make the cancellation official.
 Consider the following:

-- The $150 Exchange Confirmation Fee is not refundable after the Opt-Out Deadline, July/August TBC for Fall 2020 remote delivery virtual exchange, or October 30, 2020 for Spring 2021 participants
+- The $150 Exchange Confirmation Fee is not refundable after the Opt-Out Deadline (will be communicated to students selected for 2021/22 exchanges)

 - Your host institution’s cancellation deadlines (would any fees be charged by your host institution?
 Have you paid any deposits such as housing that may not be refundable?)